Rohit28122001/Stock-Market-Prediction/README.md

   Msft_with_time.pkl, intel_with_time_pkl, cisco_with_time.pkl: Sentiment analysis with time stamps.
   Msft_importable.pkl, intel_importable.pkl, cisco_importable.pkl: Combining the dataset with historical data.

-Note: The data mining took about 6-10 hours for preparation of the dataset (On GTX 1650Ti GPU with Ryzen -7 4600H CPU), so keep in mind that similar time will be required to generate it again.
-Also, this was made using Anaconda with python 3.10 and may cause problems while running in google colab as it has 3.06.
+Note: The data mining process took approximately 4–8 hours for the preparation of the dataset (on an RTX 2060 GPU with an Intel i5 10th Gen CPU).
+Please keep in mind that a similar duration will be required if you plan to regenerate it.
+Additionally, this was developed using Anaconda with Python 3.10, which may cause compatibility issues if run on Google Colab, as Colab typically uses Python 3.6.

 There are are total of 6 python notebooks:
 Data Mining: MSFT_DATA_MINING.ipynb, INTEL_DATA_MINING.ipynb, CISCO_DATA_MINING.ipynb